madjar/manuscript/README.rst

         :target: https://crate.io/packages/manuscript?version=latest

-Manuscript helps you manage you python scripts and their dependencies
+Manuscript helps you manage your python scripts and their dependencies

 Python still is a scripting language, and it is awesome for this.
 Moreover, we now have some great libraries that make writing